sharadregoti/sharadregoti.github.io/content/travel/japan-trip.md

 *Disclaimer: These are personal observations from someone who grew up in India and was leaving the country for the first time.
 Take it all with a pinch of salt.*

 *Note: I wrote these notes at different times, some during the trip and some almost a year later.
-So a few parts are fuzzy, especially how I got from one town to the next.
-The blog was organized with the help of AI.*
+So a few parts are fuzzy, especially how I got from one town to the next.*

 ---